 Long-term disability has a couple of meanings.
 Usually, it refers to an illness or injury that prevents you from working for a long time.
 You must be off work for 17 weeks or more to be considered “long-term.”
 Short-term disability, on the other hand, is usually 17 weeks or less.

 Long-term disability can also refer to different disability benefits programs.
+In BC, long-term disability benefits get paid through individual and group insurance plans, provincial programs (PWD and WorkSafe BC) and federal programs such as (CPP disability and the Disability Tax credit.
 These programs all have different eligibility criteria.
 However, all of them require serious permanent disability that keeps you off work.

 To learn more about long-term disability benefits, check out our Ultimate Guide to Long-term Disability.